kubernetes-sigs/kueue/keps/582-preempt-based-on-flavor-order/README.md

             gpu: 1
 ```

 We will first try `default-flavor1` for cpu and memory resources.
 If `default-flavor1` doesn't fit, we try preempt in `default-flavor1`.
-And if we can not find enough candidates in `default-flavor1`, the workload will start from `default-flavor1` again next time.
+And if we can not find enough candidates in `default-flavor1`, the workload will start from `default-flavor2` in the next time.

 ##### Advantages